Open Future New Zealand

 Equity Between Humans

-The argument is often made that www link human survival on Earth is threatened more by failure to understand the carbon cycle than by Local File population growth.
+The argument is often made that WWW Link human survival on Earth is threatened more by failure to understand the carbon cycle than by OFNZ Link population growth.
 When you look at what the world as a whole needs to achieve that becomes a silly argument.
 We need to create a world where everyone, in normal times, has a good standard of living, regardless of what country you are born in, or where you choose to live.
 The principle of equity should be applicable to every human being.
 Hence each person should be able to earn a living without being a slave.
 Each of us should be secure about our food supply.
 We would expect in a modern world that basic medical care would be available to all.
 But there's a cost; each of us adds to the destruction of the planet.
 That cost should be equally borne, none of us is entitled to more than a fair share of scarce resources, like the remaining easily exploitable oil, and we should have equal shares in the ability to add carbon dioxide to the atmosphere.
 More locally, each of us has some rights to land use and fresh water, but how those rights are recognised in practice varies widely from place to place.

 Economic Growth for Employment Creation

 Governments have tried to solve their problems by growing the economy to create employment.
 This has caused them to promote consumption, even wasteful consumption on the basis that it keeps people in a job.
 However on a planet short of resources, where energy use is changing the climate.
 Where the ability of nature to process human waste is being overwhelmed, we have to rethink our activity.
-There is a massive need to focus scarce resources on the production of better education, and the introduction of Local File green technologies.
+There is a massive need to focus scarce resources on the production of better education, and the introduction of OFNZ Link green technologies.
 The idea that consumption is a desirable activity needs to be modified.
 Many of us need to consume much less.
 In other parts of the world, people in general need to consume much more.
 They also need to opportunity to earn incomes so that their consumption is possible.

 Pricing "Bad's"

 Rushing to Disaster Governments have tried to promote consumption by subsidising energy use, transportation and agriculture.
-These actions are contrary to Local File good sustainability practice.
-Governments should instead focus on Local File creating prices for pollution of the environment and for the use of mined materials and for water use and for the social cost of production.
+These actions are contrary to OFNZ Link good sustainability practice.
+Governments should instead focus on OFNZ Link creating prices for pollution of the environment and for the use of mined materials and for water use and for the social cost of production.
 As in any auction, those prices should be set by market forces at a level that clears the floor.
 It's up to the government to crate the supply on the floor.
 In many cases the equitable supply would be so much per person.
 The revenue from selling the allocation should in principle also flow to each person.
 That encourages those who can to conserve, and makes supply available to those who feel they must buy the allocation.

 Over Consumption